zephyrproject-rtos/trusted-firmware-m/docs/readme.rst

 sign-off as described in the :doc:`Contributing Guidelines </docs/processes/contributing>`.

 This project contains code from other projects as listed below.
-The code from external projects is limited to ``app`` and ``platform`` folders.
+The code from external projects is limited to ``app``, ``bl2``, ``lib`` and ``platform`` folders.
 The original license text is included in those source files.

-- The ``platform`` folder currently contains drivers imported from external project and the files have Apache 2.0 license.
 - The ``app`` folder contains files imported from CMSIS_5 project and the files have Apache 2.0 license.
 - The ``bl2`` folder contains files imported from MCUBoot project and the files have Apache 2.0 license.
+- The ``lib`` folder may contain 3rd party files with diverse licenses.
+- The ``platform`` folder currently contains platforms support imported from the external project and the files may have different licenses.

 ..
 Note::
-    Any code that has license other than BSD-3-Clause is kept in specific sub folders named ``ext`` so that it can isolated if required.
+    Any folder that contains or directly imports 3rd party code is kept in a specific subfolder named ``ext`` so that it can be isolated if required.
+    The 'ext' folder can be seen in the folders above mentioned.

 #############
 Release Notes